openoakland/DataDay/README.md

 11. Open Disclosure - Bringing Oakland's Campaign Money to Light
 ========================
-Create a campaiagn finance data tool that clearly shows the flow of money into and out of campaigns.
+Create a campaign finance data tool that clearly shows the flow of money into and out of campaigns.
 Ensure government integrity and transparency in campaign activities by opening up campaign finance data to the public.
 [Read more](https://github.com/openoakland/opendisclosure)